zackerydev/helm-workshop/exercise-2/README.md

-# Debugging Container Startup
+# Exercise 2 - Debugging App Startup

-This will be running in the cluster under the exercise-one namespace.
+This will be running in the cluster under the exercise-two namespace.

 ## Look for the pods

 ```
-kubectl get pods -n exercise-one
+kubectl get pods -n exercise-two
 ```

 ## Describe the pod